Answered by Hema Love, Registered Pharmacist, AXA PPP healthcare's Health at Hand team.

 Dostinex tablets contain the active ingredient cabergoline, a type of medicine called a dopamine agonist.
 It works by mimicking the action of a substance in the brain called dopamine, which in turn reduces the prolactin secretion to bring the levels down to normal.

-Prolactin is important for normal production of breast milk in women who are nursing, but otherwise it is present at low levels in both men and non-pregnant or non-nursing women.
+Prolactin is important for normal production of breast milk in women who are nursing.
+Following child birth and during breast feeding the levels of prolactin are increased, but otherwise it is present at low levels in both men and non-pregnant or non-nursing women.

 Excess production of prolactin caused by prolactinoma can have different effects on men and women.
-In women these effects differ in pre-menopausal and post menopausal women.
+In women these effects differ in pre-menopausal and post-menopausal women.

 Pre-menopausal women are very sensitive to the effects of prolactin.
 These women may start producing breast milk abnormally, or have breast enlargement and tenderness even though they are not pregnant.
 In others, menstrual periods may become irregular or stop completely, and infertility is common.

-Answered by the Health at Hand nurses
+Answered by a Health at Hand pharmacist

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.

 Our Ask the Expert service allows you to ask our team of friendly and experienced nurses, midwives, counsellors and pharmacists about any health topic.